fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseCopy.md

 # New-AzureRmSqlDatabaseCopy

 ## SYNOPSIS
-Creates a copy of a nextref_database that uses the snapshot at the current time.
+Creates a copy of a SQL Database that uses the snapshot at the current time.

 ## SYNTAX